-UW Wellbeing Through Microenterprise and Environmental Stewardship (Ecuador): This program focuses on the synergies that exist between artisan traditions, income generation, protection of the environment and sustainable wellbeing for both rural indigenous populations and communities of the Intag Valley of Ecuador.
+UW Wellbeing through Indigenous Knowledge and Environmental Health (Ecuador): This program focuses on the synergies that exist between artisan traditions, income generation, protection of the environment and sustainable wellbeing for both rural indigenous populations and communities of the Intag Valley of Ecuador.

 UW Global Health Field School in Ecuador (Ecuador): This program emphasizes cultural context as a prism through which to understand health and healing.
 Visits to indigenous communities in the region – typically Pijal, La Calera, and Zuleta – allow students to investigate the complex ecological, socioeconomic, political, and biomedical factors influencing health in Ecuador.

 SIT Public Health, Traditional Medicine, and Community Empowerment (Chile): Students on this program will spend some time with the Mapuche and Aymara communities in order to learn about Indigenous and intercultural medicine and examine how healthcare policies and politics affect Indigenous people.